 Day 8 - Tuesday (Jan 10) Return to USA.

 This program is sponsored by The Jerusalem Center for Biblical Studies, an interdenominational study center with offices in Lakeland, Florida (www.JCBS.org).
-It includes the basic tour and guided sightseeing, roundtrip airfare from New York (JFK), Fuel surcharges and government taxes, administration fees, entrance fees, hotel gratuities and program fees, continental breakfast and dinner daily, box lunches on hike days, deluxe motorcoach, first class hotels.
+The charge of $2,688 includes the basic tour and guided sightseeing, roundtrip airfare from New York (JFK), fuel surcharges and government taxes, administration fees, entrance fees, hotel gratuities and program fees, continental breakfast and dinner daily, box lunches on hike days, deluxe motorcoach, first class hotels.

 For additional details contact Susan at the Jerusalem Center for Biblical Studies at (888) 431-7902 (option 1, ext 287).
 You may also email her at firstname.lastname@example.org.